 The fixed rate long-term debt instruments hedged generally have original maturities of five to 30 years.
 We issue both callable and non-callable debt.
-The non-callable debt is hedged with simple interest rate swaps similar to those described for deposits.
+The non-callable debt is hedged with "receive fixed rate, pay variable rate" swaps with similar maturity, repricing and fixed rate coupon.
 Callable debt is hedged with callable swaps where the call dates of the swaps exactly match the call dates of the debt.

 In addition, we enter into foreign exchange hedges.
-We use forward foreign exchange contracts with maturities of nine months or less to hedge our British Pound, Euro and Indian Rupee foreign exchange exposure with respect to foreign currency forecasted revenue and expense transactions in entities that have the U.S. dollar as their functional currency.
+We use forward foreign exchange contracts with maturities of nine months or less to hedge our British Pound, Euro, Hong Kong Dollar, Indian Rupee and Singapore Dollar foreign exchange exposure with respect to foreign currency forecasted revenue and expense transactions in entities that have the U.S. dollar as their functional currency.

-We use forward foreign exchange contracts with remaining maturities of nine months or less as hedges against our foreign exchange exposure to Australian Dollar, Euro, Swedish Krona, British Pound, Norwegian Krone and Japanese Yen with respect to interest bearing deposits with banks and their associated forecasted interest revenue.
+We use forward foreign exchange contracts with remaining maturities of nine months or less as hedges against our foreign exchange exposure to Australian Dollar, Euro, Swedish Krona, British Pound, Danish Krone, Norwegian Krone and Japanese Yen with respect to interest bearing deposits with banks and their associated forecasted interest revenue.
 These hedges are designated as cash flow hedges.
 These hedges are effected such that their maturities and notional values match those of the deposits with banks.

 Forward foreign exchange contracts are also used to hedge the value of our net investments in foreign subsidiaries.
-These forward foreign exchange contracts usually have maturities of less than two years.
+These forward foreign exchange contracts have maturities of less than two years.
 The derivatives employed are designated as hedges of changes in value of our foreign investments due to exchange rates.
 Changes in the value of the forward foreign exchange contracts offset the changes in value of the foreign investments due to changes in foreign exchange rates.